LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

 \subsubsection{Datasets}

 The datasets used in the experiments are summarized in Table~\ref{tab:dataset}.
-Both CHI\footnote{\url{https://data.cityofchicago.org/}} and NYC\footnote{\url{https://www.nyc.gov/site/tlc /abou t/da ta.page}} contain extra information in addition to spatial locations, while SYN consists of spatial points only, which are generated by Spider\footnote{\url{https://spider.cs.ucr.edu/}}.
-As we can see, although it is possible to load CHI and SYN in a single-node machine, the performance in a distributed setting among different frameworks is a meaningful research question, and the evaluation is enough to demonstrate the effectiveness and efficiency of {\sysname}.
-As for spatial join queries, we constructed 7000 polygons in Chicago, and perform a spatial join with CHI.
+Both CHI~\cite{chi_data} and NYC~\cite{nyc_data} contain extra information in addition to spatial locations, while SYN~\cite{syn_data} consists of spatial points only, which are generated by Spider.
+As we can see, although it is possible to load CHI and SYN on a single-node machine, the performance in a distributed setting among different frameworks is a meaningful research question, and these evaluations are sufficient to demonstrate the effectiveness and efficiency of {\sysname}.
+As for spatial join queries, we constructed 7000 polygons in Chicago, and performed a spatial join with CHI.
 For other queries, we use NYC as the default dataset.

-\textbf{Remark 4}: While it is true that the default dataset (i.e., NYC) can be accommodated within the memory of a single contemporary machine, the primary objective of this study is to demonstrate the feasibility and efficacy of {\sysname} within distributed cloud environments.
-In such settings, cost-effective commodity hardware with limited memory capacities (e.g., 8 GB), as utilized in our experiments, is typically employed, highlighting the system's scalability and performance under resource-constrained conditions.
+\textbf{Remark 3}: While it is true that the default dataset (i.e., NYC) can be accommodated within the memory of a single contemporary machine, the primary objective of this study is to demonstrate the feasibility and efficacy of {\sysname} within distributed cloud environments.
+In such settings, cost-effective commodity hardware with limited memory capacity (e.g., 8 GB), as utilized in our experiments, is typically employed, highlighting the system's scalability and performance under resource-constrained conditions.